-In 2011, GM IR maize traits were planted on 90% of the total Argentine maize crop (GM IR varieties were first planted in 1998).
+In 2012, GM IR maize traits were planted on 87% of the total Argentine maize crop (GM IR varieties were first planted in 1998).

 The main impact of using the technology on farm profitability has been via yield increases.
-Various studies (eg, see ISAAA review in James (2002)) have identified an average yield increase in the region of 8% to 10%, hence an average of 9% has been used in the analysis up to 2004.
+Various studies (eg, see ISAAA review in James (2002)) have identified an average yield increase in the region of 8% to 10%; hence an average of 9% has been used in the analysis up to 2004.
 More recent trade source estimates provided to the authors put the average yield increase in the last 4-5 years to be between 5% and 6%.
 Accordingly our analysis uses a yield increase value of 5.5% for the years from 2004 (see also note relating to yield impact of stacked traited seed in section 3.2.3: GM HT maize in Argentina).

 No savings in costs of production have arisen for most farmers because very few maize growers in Argentina have traditionally used insecticides as a method of control for corn boring pests.
 As such, average costs of production increased by \$20/ha-\$22/ha (the cost of the technology) in years up to 2006.
-From 2007, with stacked traited seed becoming available and widely used, the additional cost of the technology relative to conventional seed has increased to about \$29/ha-\$33/ha.
+From 2007, with stacked traited seed becoming available and widely used, the additional cost of the technology relative to conventional seed has increased to about \$28/ha-\$33/ha.

-The net impact on farm profit margins (inclusive of the yield gain) has, in recent years, been an increase of \$3/ha to \$23/ha.
-In 2011, the national level impact on profitability was an increase of \$70.5 million (an added value equal to 2% of the total value of production).
-Cumulatively, the farm income gain since 1998 has been \$380.7 million.
+The net impact on farm profit margins (inclusive of the yield gain) has, in recent years, been an increase of \$3/ha to \$36/ha.
+In 2012, the national level impact on profitability was an increase of \$114.5 million (an added value equal to 2.5% of the total value of production).
+Cumulatively, the farm income gain since 1998 has been \$495.2 million.

 GM IR maize has been grown commercially in South Africa since 2000.
-In 2011, 65% of the country's total maize crop of 2.7 million ha used GM IR cultivars.
+In 2012, 65% of the country's total maize crop of 2.7 million ha used GM IR cultivars.

 The impact on farm profitability is summarised in Table 23.
 The main impact has been an average yield improvement of between 5% and 32% in the years 2000-2004, with an average of about 15% (used as the basis for analysis 2005-2007).
-In 2008 and 2009, the estimated yield impact was +10.6%47 (this has been used as the basis of the analysis for 2010 and 2011).
+In 2008 and 2009, the estimated yield impact was +10.6% 47 (this has been used as the basis of the analysis for 2010 onwards).
 The cost of the technology \$8/ha to \$17/ha has broadly been equal to the average cost savings from no longer applying insecticides to control corn borer pests.

-At the national level, the increase in farm income in 2011 was \$102.5 million and cumulatively since 2000 it has been \$887 million.
-In terms of national maize production, the use of GM IR technology on 69% of the planted area has resulted in a net increase in national maize production of 7.2% in 2011.
-The value of the additional income generated was also equivalent to an annual increase in production of about 6.2%.
+At the national level, the increase in farm income in 2012 was \$213.3 million and cumulatively since 2000 it has been \$1.1 billion.
+In terms of national maize production, the use of GM IR technology has resulted in a net increase in national maize production of 9.5% in 2012.
+The value of the additional income generated was also equivalent to an annual increase in production of about 8.4%.